springuper/express-iroute/README.md

       // do some csrf check
     },
   },
+  {
+    flag: 'EXACT_REQUIRE_CORS',
+    exact: true,
+    preHandler(req, res, next) {
+      // do some cors check
+    },
+  },
 ];
 ```

 ### Interceptor API

+`exact: Boolean` can be used as the trigger to turn on or off the perfect path matching pattern, the path matching rules can be found in [path-to-regexp@v0.1.7](https://github.com/pillarjs/path-to-regexp/tree/v0.1.7) (the same version used in [express](https://github.com/expressjs/express/blob/master/package.json#L50)).

 `flag: String` is the identity of interceptor, used for specific route to add or ignore interceptors.